LNER Peppercorn Class A1 60163 Tornado: Mainline test runs

-On 21 October 2008, Tornado arrived at the National Railway Museum in York, and was first put on display in the Great Hall for several days, where she was placed on its central turntable for the annual railway industry dinner on 23 October.
+On 21 October 2008, Tornado arrived at the National Railway Museum in York, and was first put on display in the Great Hall for several days, where it was placed on its central turntable for the annual railway industry dinner on 23 October.
 Tornado then remained operationally based at the NRM behind the scenes for final preparations and testing on the main line, reaching speeds of up to 75 mi/h, before an expected main line debut in February 2009.

 The acceptance testing based at York was conducted by DB Schenker.
 Three test runs were planned for 4, 6 and 18 November 2008, involving out and back journeys from York in the evenings.
 The first was to Scarborough, a round trip of 84 mi, with a support coach only.
 The second was a 142 mi round trip to Barrow Hill, with Tornado hauling a 500-ton load of 12 coaches and a Class 67 diesel at up to 60 mi/h.
 The third run was a 176 mi trip to Newcastle with a rake of empty coaches that reached 75 mi/h On this run, the web address on the side of the tender was replaced with the National Express logo.
 All runs were carried out successfully.

-Following the test runs, Tornado received her first full livery at the NRM's paint shop where she was painted in LNER Apple Green with "British Railways" on the tender, as worn by the first original 30 Peppercorn A1s.
+Following the test runs, Tornado received its first full livery at the NRM's paint shop where it was painted in LNER Apple Green with "British Railways" on the tender, as worn by the first original 30 Peppercorn A1s.
 The livery was applied traditionally, brush painted by hand.
-She was unveiled on the turntable at the NRM's Great Hall on 13 December 2008 at a launch ceremony attended by 500 supporters of the A1 Trust.
+It was unveiled on the turntable at the NRM's Great Hall on 13 December 2008 at a launch ceremony attended by 500 supporters of the A1 Trust.
 A dynamometer car from the North Eastern Railway was attached.
 Due to time constraints, detailing was completed on one side only at the time of the launch, after which Tornado returned to the paint shop before going back on display for the Christmas period.
-On 11 January 2009, Tornado left the NRM for preparations for her mainline passenger debut.
+On 11 January 2009, Tornado left the NRM for preparations for its mainline passenger debut.
 A final test run was completed with a single support coach from York to Leeds and back, on 28 January.